HsiangHung/Machine_Learning_Note/ML_application/Embedding/README.md

 Having an embedding model these users and documents in the **same embedding space** can vastly help in the retrieval and ranking tasks of recommendation, search, feed-based, and many other ML systems.

-The two-tower neural network model embeds interaction of the above-discussed entity pairs in the same space and encodes each item using their raw features.
-The model optimizes the inner product loss such that positive pairs from entity interactions have a higher score and random pairs have a lower score.
+The **two-tower neural network model** embeds interaction of the above-discussed entity pairs in the same space and encodes each item using their raw features.
+The model optimizes the inner product loss such that positive pairs from entity interactions have a higher score and random pairs have a lower score (credit from [Grokking the Machine Learning Interview: Embedding](https://www.educative.io/courses/grokking-the-machine-learning-interview/B8xpO2XGxXo)):

 ![](images/two_tower_NN.png)